What is a data catalog?

 How does a data catalog work?

 Data catalogs do not store the physical data, but they store metadata, which is the data that describes the underlying data.
-Data catalogs make it easier and faster to find and manage data with confidence by displaying, and sometimes creating, metadata that helps a data user to more deeply understand the data so that they can make decisions about how to use or manage it.
+Instead, they make it easier and faster to find and manage data with confidence by displaying, and sometimes creating, metadata that helps a data user to more deeply understand the data so that they can make decisions about how to use or manage it.

 Add value to your enterprise data

 Modern catalogs use ML and AI to provide even more insight to make them more useful.
 Beyond the technical metadata, machine learning data catalogs are now able to create more insight and context both for data usage and for data management.
 Creating metadata in a way that enables action is Active Metadata.
 Data becomes more valuable as more users can understand it for analytics or data science or data management.
-For example, a data catalog may provide a glossary definition of the data, show or recommend related datasets, and surface who the data owner is.
-A data catalog may provide insight to know if the data is good to use by showing a data quality score, or peer crowdsourced voting and collaboration.
+Some may provide a glossary definition of the data, show or recommend related datasets, and surface who the data owner is.
+It may also provide insight to know if the data is good to use by showing a data quality score, or peer crowdsourced voting and collaboration.
 As data environments expand and evolve, data owners face the challenge to provide the most current descriptions and details for users to understand data.
 A machine learning catalog can provide automated profiling inside the catalog for users to have a quick overview of the data to get a better understanding of the underlying data.

 Reduce data risk

-Some data catalogs specialize in a single data source or a limited collection of data sources.
+Some will specialize in a single data source or a limited collection of data sources.
 Organizations that want to catalog data from multiple data sources and types, or across various platforms, should consider the breadth, variety, and scale of objects that a catalog will ingest.

 An organization planning for future growth of a diverse ecosystem will evaluate a data catalog that will meet the needs that they have today and also be relevant as the organization evolves.
 Some basic catalog requirements include the ability to: